We partner with the top bus & train carriers to bring you the best deals.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 8 hours and 57 minutes to cover the 502 kilometers from Lisbon to Madrid.
-However, the fastest bus only takes 6 hours and 40 minutes.
+The bus takes an average of 9 hours to cover the 502 kilometers from Lisbon to Madrid.
+However, the fastest bus only takes 6 hours and 45 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-"Because many passengers travel from Lisbon to Madrid at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+"Tuesday is usually the day of the week when buses are busiest.
+If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Friday is typically the least busy day for bus travel on this route.
 If you’re looking for a little extra space, a Friday ticket is the way to go."